Minimal Root's embeddings for general starting and target distributions: Existence and construction of Root's embeddings

-\begin{rmk} The monotoneness of $u(\cdot,t)$ also can be found in \citet[Cor.\,1]{GassiatOberhauserReis:2015}, and they proved the result using PDE theory.
-The proof we present here is independently derived via the connection between optimal stopping problems and variational inequalities. \end{rmk}
+The non-increase of $u$ in time also can be found in \citet[Cor.\,1]{GassiatOberhauserReis:2015}, and they proved the result using PDE theory.
+The proof we present here is independently derived via the connection between optimal stopping problems and obstacle problems.

-We have seen that the region $D$ given by the strong solution $u$ is a Root's barrier.
-When the corresponding hitting time $\tau_D$ is a UI stopping time, according to \thmref{thm:EVI}, $u(x,t)=-\E|x-X_{t\wedge\tau_D}|$.
-But what if the UI assumption fails?
-Next we will interpret the strong solution $u(x,t)$ in a probabilistic viewpoint.